tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 ### OML

-This is a technique of accessing a relational database from an object-oriented language (from: https://www.yegor256.com/2014/12/01/orm-offensive-anti-pattern.html).
+This is a technique of accessing a relational database from an object-oriented language ([site](https://www.yegor256.com/2014/12/01/orm-offensive-anti-pattern.html).
 Yegor speaks about how the standard use of ORM is, instead of encapsulating database interaction inside an object, it extracts it away, literally tearing a solid and cohesive living organism apart.

 ## NoSQL